The following history report of the NYC Transit Police

 of 8:00PM and 4:00AM.

-also successful in instilling a new sense of pride and
+instilling a new sense of pride and professionalism among the

 December 29, 1977, during the fiscal crisis, a new medical unit came

-Rescue Unit.
-Under the direction of Deputy Inspector
+Emergency Medical Rescue Unit.
+Under the direction of

-Valentine, ten (10) highly motivated police officers volunteered
+Deputy Inspector Valentine, ten (10) highly motivated police

-to become the best of the best in the Transit Police.
-They
+officers volunteered to become the best of the best in the Transit

-midtown Manhattan and downtown Brooklyn.
-Their duties also
+operated primarily in midtown Manhattan and downtown Brooklyn.

 protect the subway system from hardcore criminal acts of destruction